grigorescu/bro-scripts/README.rst

 Script List:
 -----------

+``conn-add-geodata.bro``
+    Adds countries for the originator and responder of a connection to the connection logs.

+``http-exe-bad-attributes.bro``
+    Detects bad executable downloaded by watching for attributes of the connection or request.

 ``roam.bro``
-    collects IP-to-MAC mappings of machines that may have more than one IP address over time due to a DHCP server on the network.
+    Collects IP-to-MAC mappings of machines that may have more than one IP address over time due to a DHCP server on the network.

-``mime-attachment.bro``
-    extracts MIME entities from a STMP session, reports suspicious email attachments, and optionally saves them to disk.

 ``sidejack.bro``
-    detects the reuse of session cookies in different contexts.
+    Detects the reuse of session cookies in different contexts.

 ``scan.bro``
-    the Bro 1.5 scan detector ported to Bro 2.0.
+    The Bro 1.5 scan detector ported to Bro 2.0.
+For using this in a cluster, see ``scan.cluster.bro``.

-    **Note**: Please read the script documentation before using.